 Talks between Georgia and Azerbaijan were scheduled but the situation remained unresolved.
 Now with the pandemic and other events unfolding in the region, it seems David Gareja has been put on the backburner.

-As of January 2022, access to St. David’s Monastery (Lavra Monastery) is unrestricted.
+As of summer 2023, access to St. David’s Monastery (Lavra Monastery) is unrestricted.
 Udabno Monastery, the upper monastery, is still inaccessible.

 With Udabno Monastery closed, you can no longer walk the trail along the ridge, nor can you view the pastel-coloured cave frescoes at Udabno Monastery, including the rare image of King Tamar.
 If you try to venture up to the trail, Georgian border guards will turn you back.